Learn

 When does NTP Start and Finish?

-Ordering begins January 15- March 15.
-The NTP website, with updated material, will open by end of January.
+Ordering begins March 15- June15.
+The NTP website, with updated material, will open in March.
 Wine judging can start once the wines are received.
 The last score submission is September 30.

 When does Wine Ordering Start and Finish?

 NOTE: This is a new process with restricted ordering dates to obtain the best pricing and avoid potential supply chain issues.
-Exceptions can be made, but in fairness to the retailer and their inventory, we’re aiming for the middle of March.
+Exceptions can be made, but in fairness to the retailer and their inventory.

 Do we serve food with the wines?
 Or should the wines be judged first, then enjoyed with food?

 The wines should be judged without food.
 Judging what is in your glass without interference.
-We suggest either eating before or after the judging (or both)
+We suggest eating before the judging.

-Should we be concerned about wine temperate, glassware, and bottle opening times?
+Should we be concerned about wine temperature, glassware, and bottle opening times?

 Yes, white wine should be 50-55.
 Red wines are generally about 55-65.
 The goal of glassware is to enhance the wine.
 Some glass producers have special talents for each grape.
 If some members have those glasses, it can only help identify aromas.